 On some doctor profiles, you might find a badge that says the doctor ranks within a top percentile for a specific condition.
 Amino developed experience badges for doctors so that people can understand how certain doctors compare to other doctors nearby or nationwide.

-To develop these badges on Amino, we rank doctors by the number of patients they treated for the condition from 2014–2017.
+To assign an experience badge, we rank doctors by the number of patients they treated for each condition from 2014–2017.
 We give doctors a badge if they are among the top-ranked doctors for that condition, meaning they see a lot of patients compared to other doctors.
 Currently, we show badges for doctors who rank in the Top 5%, Top 15%, and Top 25% for the particular conditions they treat.
-These percentile labels allow you to compare doctors based on their experience.
+These percentile badges allow you to compare doctors based on their experience.

 For example, let’s say you do a search for doctors with experience treating allergies on Amino and get matched with an allergist named Dr. B. Their Amino profile shows a badge that reads “Top 5% - allergy patients (USA)”.
 This means that Dr. B saw more patients for allergies than 95% of similar doctors nationwide in 2014–2017.